 Transferring a UK pension abroad can be a tax-efficient way to save for retirement while living outside the UK.
 However, not all overseas pension schemes offer the same benefits, meaning some may be more suitable for your financial needs than others.

-In this comprehensive guide, we’ll explain what offshore pension plans for expats are and which schemes are suitable for UK expats.
-We’ll also provide information on UK pensions you can transfer overseas and outline the benefits and drawbacks of offshore pension plans.
+In this comprehensive guide, we explain what offshore pension plans for expats are, identify which UK pensions are eligible for overseas transfer, and outline the key advantages and limitations of each option.

 What You Will Learn